KyujuuAlpha/iBox-2/README.md

 iBox 2.6.8 -- BETA
 ====

 Bochs for iOS, ALL credit goes to ColemanCDA for the base of iBox, Baddaboo for updating iBox with 64-Bit support, and the team behind Bochs.
-There is non-jailbroken device support
+There is non-jailbroken device support.
+Use dev branch to toy with Voodoo 3d, linux should also be supported although colors may be wack.

 FOR SPEED (Warning: WILL warm up your device):
 * set IPS to 4,000,000